Digital currency hardware wallets and the essence of money: Wallets as containers for bearer instruments

-These rules can be enforced at the system level as well, for example by invoking a trusted third party to validate all transactions, as proposed by Chaum and others~\cite{chaum1982,chaum2021}.
-However, there is reason to believe the costs, risks, and public accountability concerns associated with having a central operator dictate that history unchecked are too great for the CBDC use case~\cite{goodell2021}, and the most important costs and risks would be borne not only by the users but also by the central operator.
-A modern alternative involves using a distributed ledger system to put the money itself on a blockchain, the way that UTXO designs (e.g. Bitcoin~\cite{bitcoin}, Monero~\cite{monero}) and state-transition designs (e.g. Ethereum~\cite{ethereum}) do.
-Such approaches are unwieldy because they require the ledger to track all of the tokens individually, and transaction finality requires global consensus.
+A modern alternative to the centralised model involves using a distributed ledger system to put the money itself on a blockchain, the way that UTXO designs (e.g. Bitcoin, Monero~\cite{monero}) and state-transition designs (e.g. Ethereum~\cite{ethereum}) do.
+However, such approaches are unwieldy because they require the ledger to track all of the tokens individually, and transaction finality requires global consensus, introducing a system-level economic externality with every transaction, exposing users to significant management costs, and, in some cases, creating uncertainty about finality.
 In practice, most cryptocurrency users rely upon custodial accounts, negating a foundational benefit of digital currency.

-However, distributed ledgers and blockchains can be used to support and enable payment systems in a variety of ways~\cite{goodell2022a}.
-The digital currency design that we have proposed addresses the scalability problems associated with modern cryptocurrency systems while strongly preventing double spending without trusted hardware~\cite{goodell2022}.
-In particular, it avoids requiring the issuer to participate in every transaction of its tokens, it avoids requiring system operators to manage a list of tokens that have been created or spent, and it avoids requiring users to have access to a global network at the time of the transaction.
-Any third party chosen by the spender and accessible to the recipient at the time of the transaction can suffice.

-Proposed solutions, including ours, can work technically without distributed ledgers, but in the end, digital currency systems require a means to support an immutable, shared history mutually accepted among independent actors, which is the salient characteristic of a distributed ledger~\cite{iso22739}.
-The immutability of a distributed ledger is emergent property of the independence of the participants.
-So, although using a distributed ledger to record and process tokens directly on the ledger might bring unacceptable costs in terms of scale, efficiency, and operational burden, we should not rule out using distributed ledgers for what they do best: externalising commitments so that parties responsible for maintaining the history do not equivocate~\cite{goodell2022}.
+And so, instead of aiming to share the responsibility for a bundled set of issuance, settlement, and compliance enforcement functions across a set of peers, it might be better to decompose the functions into distinct roles that can be performed by different parties, enabling the costs and risks to be allocated more efficiently.
+Decentralised infrastructure can be used to support and enable payment systems in a variety of ways, including by providing non-repudiable evidence that a transaction had taken place, even if an individual service provider might equivocate~\cite{goodell2022a}.
+Table~\ref{t:systems} provides a comparative overview of the various token-based payment systems that we have mentioned in terms of their key features.